 have pensions or RRSP accounts;

 have investments or will receive stock options during your marriage;

 - expect to obtain large gains on their property whether acquired before or after marriage; and

 - want to fairly provide for your spouse on death.

-Click here to see our 6 locations across BC and In Calgary Alberta.
+We have 6 locations across BC and Calgary, Alberta.